JFZzzzzz9048/BDA594-JingfeiZhang/README.md

    Variety: It refers to the form of data, including text, video, web page, stream and other structured and unstructured data.\
    Velocity: The speed to deal with data is fast. \
    Value: Fliter out large amount of data, very little data can be used. \
-   Nowadays, Big data is used to analyze real-world events in order to help companies develop new business strategy. :monocle_face:
+   Big data uses big volume data to analyze and solve real world issues in various fields. :monocle_face:

 ![WechatIMG225](https://user-images.githubusercontent.com/61891707/131651693-bb9eb6af-52a7-45a6-8952-561420444780.jpeg)